Skip to main content

 We hope you feel inspired by this week's design!

-If you missed the last instalment of Project of the Week, featuring a minimalist laundry service design by 4SPACE Design, click here to read it.
+If you missed the last instalment of Project of the Week, featuring a contemporary residential design by Amy Stoddart Studio, click here to read it.

 What was the client's brief?